 Travelers values the unique abilities and talents each individual brings to our organization and recognizes that we benefit in numerous ways from our differences.
 We benefit from our differences in culture, ethnicity, national origin, race, color, religion, gender, gender identity, age, veteran status, disability, genetic information and sexual orientation.
 In that regard, as regularly reinforced by our Chairman and CEO and other senior leaders, diversity and inclusion is a business imperative for us.

-- Foster an inclusive environment where all employees can reach their full potential;
+- Foster an inclusive environment where all employees can reach their full potential.

-- Provide learning and development opportunities to advance diverse leaders;
+- Provide learning and development opportunities to advance diverse leaders.

 - Explore diverse markets today to tap into tomorrow’s opportunities.

-Our diversity and inclusion efforts are led by our Chief Diversity & Inclusion Officer.
-We also have a Diversity Council that is chaired by our CEO and composed of our 41 most senior executives.
+Our Chief Diversity and Inclusion Officer leads our diversity and inclusion efforts.
+We also have a Diversity Council that is chaired by our Chairman and CEO and composed of the 40 members of the company’s Operating Committee.
 The council directs diversity initiatives such as:

-- Raising awareness about the value of a diverse workforce;
+- Raising awareness about the value of a diverse workforce.

-- Partnering with business units to drive diversity strategies and goals, develop business unit-specific tactics, report outcomes and celebrate successes;
+- Partnering with business units to drive diversity strategies and goals, develop business unit-specific tactics, report outcomes and celebrate successes.

-- Promoting key internal and external diversity programs and determining accountability for recruiting, training, developing and retaining diverse talent;
+- Promoting key internal and external diversity programs and determining accountability for recruiting, training, developing and retaining diverse talent.

 - The Field Leadership Working Council ensures our diversity and inclusion strategy is successfully executed in our field office locations, where approximately 70% of our employees are based.